Peeragogy/Peeragogy.github.io/introduction.md

 # Maintaining a list of useful resources

-We include references and recommended reading, and there are lots more links that have been shared in the Peeragogy in Action community.
+We include references and recommended reading in the _Handbook_, and there are a lot more links that have been shared in the Peeragogy in Action community.
 It's a ongoing task to catalog and improve these resources -- including books, videos, images, projects, technology, etc.  In short, let's "Reduce, Reuse, Recycle"!
 As a good start, Charlotte Pierce has been maintaining a spreadsheet under the heading "survey" in our Google Drive.

 # Developing a really accessible DIY tool-kit